TheDogOfChaos/Gregic-Agrifactory-Pack-Dev/Brainstorming.md

 		- MAYBE massively restructure the whole mod.
 		- ULV?
 	- ### Mystical Agriculture
-		- #### MA is not playing nicely with kubejs - probably gonna need to just extradite the ore seeds to a coremod
+		- #### MA is not playing nicely with kubejs - probably gonna need to just extradite the ore seeds to a coremod instead
 		- The only source of ores.
 		- Higher-tier seeds must be synthesized or spliced from constituents, after researching them.
 			- must think about whether synthetization or splicing would be good - maybe a mix of both?